 Home is a place you grow up wanting to leave, and grow old wanting to get back to

 Homesickness is so common amongst travellers it’s important to figure out ways in which you can deal with it all.

 There are several ways in which to avoid becoming homesick which I found great!

-Be open-minded First of all try to be open minded and friendly to everyone you meet, this will give you the chance to become friends with people and build relationships with everyone you come across.
+First of all try to be open minded and friendly to everyone you meet, this will give you the chance to become friends with people and build relationships with everyone you come across.

 When I first arrived in Australia I planned out all the destinations and places that I wanted to see and things I wanted to do.
 Keeping busy will ensure that your mind is taken off missing home and more so about having fun and getting on with the adventure you set out for.
-I was very organised so I always had something to look forward to and I often call my parents, always telling them all my adventures.
+I was very organised so I always had something to look forward to and I often call my parents, telling them all about my adventures.

 You’ll be going back home soon enough so enjoy every minute that you’re away because when you get back home you’re more than likely going to feel ‘homesick’ about the place you just left behind!